Young veteran with PTSD holding her head in her hands because she is upset

 PTSD is treatable and the stigma around this mental disorder has decreased.
 However, many veterans still struggle with symptoms.
 VA disability benefits claims give eligible veterans the ability to better contend with the effects of PTSD but sometimes claims encounter obstacles from the VA.

 If you are a United States Military veteran suffering from PTSD and have had your PTSD claim denied by the VA then consider contacting the accredited veteran claims lawyers at VetLaw about your case.
-You can schedule a free case evaluation with us by calling (336) 355-8387 or filling out a contact form on our website.

 What is Post-Traumatic Stress Disorder?